alessbell/aless.co/content/blog/automate-your-resume/index.md

 curl -L0 "${PDF_URL}" --output ./static/resume.pdf
 ```

 Once I had the file downloaded, I'd just need to commit it and open a PR.
+This time, I'd try to use a pre-existing action with a bit less luck: I wasn't able to integrate [`vsoch/pull-request-action`](https://github.com/marketplace/actions/pull-request-on-branch-push) directly (I'll be the first to say it could have been user error: when I'm out of my comfort zone, I need to be able to tinker with the source), but reading its source taught me a lot about how to write a similar action that would work for my case.

+I wound up with [~90 lines of bash](https://github.com/alessbell/alessbell/blob/main/commit-resume/entrypoint.sh) and successfully used [`jq`](https://stedolan.github.io/jq/) for the first time.
+There was plenty of trial and error along the way, but once I plugged it all together, it Just Worked <3

+---

+Writing bash and yaml isn't part of my day job, but it was a lot of fun once I got started; tinkering with GitHub Actions provided the perfect excuse to learn something new while scratching an itch.

+Is there a workflow you're thinking about automating?
+I'd be curious to hear about it -- you can ping me on twitter at [@alessbell](https://twitter.com/alessbell) or email me at [web[at]bellisar.io](mailto:web@bellisar.io).